peterlidee/dive-in-next-13-tests/blog/4.combined/combined.md

 ├ ○ /test2/static/server
 ```

 The tests in development mode also return as expected.
-We visiting (and refreshing) route `/test2/static/server` we get the 'Rendering StaticServer' in our terminal but not in the browser console.
+When visiting (and refreshing) route `/test2/static/server` we get the 'Rendering StaticServer' in our terminal but not in the browser console.
 Route `/test2/static/client` logs 'Rendering StaticClient' in our terminal and our console.

 ## Dynamic rendering

 A route is rendered dynamically when `Next` detects dynamic fetches or dynamic function in the route.
-Dynamic functions are: `headers`, `cookies`, `useSearchParams` and the `searchParams` page props.
+Dynamic functions are: `headers`, `cookies`, `useSearchParams` (sometimes, see later) and the `searchParams` page props.

 There are some specifications.